quocdang1998/merlin/docs/source/installation.rst

 The package can also be installed using ``pip``.
 If ``setuptools>=30``, the necessary build dependencies are automatically installed during execution (in accordance with `PEP 517 <https://peps.python.org/pep-0517/>`_).
-Therefore users are relieved from the obligation of manual pre-installation of these dependencies.
+Therefore users are relieved from the obligation of manual pre-installation of the dependencies.

 .. code-block:: sh